-The island of Fiji, who is located 2000 km north from New Zealand, is one of the most developed islands in the Pacific Ocean mostly because of tourism, which also is the main income on the island, together with sugar export.
+The island of Fiji is located 2000 km north off New Zealand and is one of the most developed islands in the Pacific Ocean mostly because of tourism, which also is the main income on the island, together with sugar export.

-Fiji is a popular tourist destination and along Fiji’s coastline, all the major hotel and resort chains are represented.
-So you will see a very big difference between rich and poor, and there will be great contrasts between the cities and the various resort.
+Fiji is a popular tourist destination and along Fiji’s coastline all the major hotel and resort chains are represented.
+So you will see a very big difference between rich and poor, and there will be great contrasts between the cities and the various resorts.

 I can highly recommend to see the many “untouched” islands around Viti Levu and Vanua Levu, which are the two main islands.

 Fiji consists of a large amount of small islands which I would describe as “postcards islands”, all white sand beaches, green palm trees and blue water and to fill that wish we had to procure us a boat!

 It turned out to be a harder task than expected, or rather not to find a guide and a boat, but to a reasonable price.
 Fiji is indeed a tourist mecca, and the locals know that!,

 So the locals know what they can take (what the previous / other tourists are willing to pay them) and we could hardly negotiate with them about the price, but the choice was taken so we had to cough up!.

 Fiji consists of 332 islands, only 110 of them are inhabited.
 We just saw a few of these islands on our guided boat trip, but it really gave the feeling and the experience we were looking for, to be in the middle of the Pacific Ocean and get the feeling of an “untouched” paradise.